On This Page

 - Wet or slippery floors

 - Damaged sidewalks

 Negligent Security Lawsuits

-Negligent security is another common type of premises liability accident.
+Negligent security is another common type of premises liability accident in Texas.
 Negligent security occurs when property owners fail to provide reasonable or adequate security on their grounds for foreseeable criminal acts, including robbery, rape, assault, or battery.
 Criminal activity may be considered foreseeable if similar crimes have previously occurred on the premises or in the area.

 Negligent security cases can occur in a variety of settings, both residential and commercial:

 - Apartment building or complex

 - Office buildings

 - Parks and recreational areas

 - Retail store